 It just doesn't make any sense to me.
 I thought they were in the business to make more money?
 Evidently, they have a way of making large amounts by foreclosing on property and then sell it.
 I wish them luck with selling this place for even what's owed, not including any fees.

 I intend to notify all the veterans organizations I can about them.
 I am a service connected veteran and am forced to move from my home of over 20 years and find somewhere else to live.
 I will not even consider using them for a home loan.
 I would rather live in a tent.

 I fully intend on sending a letter to the CEO, Mr. Jay Bray, and voice my anger about his company.
 What I don't understand is how the federal government can allow them to stay in business.
 They do whatever they want and even if fined, continue with business as usual.

 I have tried other sources to get a loan and pay off the debt owed, and everyone says that this place isn't worth it.
 So, how are they going to make money?

-Review about: Nationstar Mortgage Customer Care.
+Product or Service Mentioned: Nationstar Mortgage Customer Care.

 Reason of review: Failure to communicate.

 Preferred solution: Transfer home to my name and allow me to pay it off. .

 I didn't like: Way the matter is handled by several offices.